Our largest model for 3D ceramic and paste printing.

 Speed and noise

-Potterbot XLS-1is extremely quiet, so it can be operated in any area without disturbing the surrounding environment.
+Potterbot XLS-2 is very quiet, so it can be operated in any area without disturbing the surrounding environment.

 Construction and design